This guide to The Best Fins for Snorkeling is reader-supported. Thanks for supporting our work! Learn more

 Hi!
 I’m Simon, a marine biologist and whale shark researcher.
 Most of my work is done on snorkel – either surface swimming or freediving.
 This year alone Mads and I have snorkeled with whale sharks, manta rays, seals, green turtles, sharks, dolphins, and through beautiful reefs.
 For these encounters, you need decent fins, and we love the Mares Avanti Superchannel Snorkel Fin.
 It’s super comfortable on various foot types, has an easy kick action that won’t tire you out, provides a blast of power, and is our pick of our Overall Winner for Best Fins for Snorkeling 2020.

 We’ve reviewed all the best snorkel fins on the market below.
-Click on the snorkel fin name to read customer reviews and check the current price on Amazon.
+Click on the snorkel fin name to read customer reviews and check the current price.

 What’s on this page: